vicenzospaghetti/vicenzospaghetti/README.md

-- 👋 Hi, I’m @vicenzospaghetti
+- 👋 Hi, I’m @vincenzospaghetti
 - 👀 I’m interested in Python development, blockchain projects with sustainable goals, crypto, change, philosophy, econ, and fine art!
 - 🌱 I’m currently learning Python, R, Solidity, Rust, C, SQL, and how to make social change with business and technology.
 - 💞️ I’m looking to collaborate on Ethereum and blockchain research.